-- Bachelor's degree in electrical engineering or equivalent.
-The Bachelor's degree (equivalent to a Swedish Kandidatexamen) shall be from an internationally recognised university. - 30 ECTS credits in mathematics/applied mathematics relevant to the programme including courses in linear algebra, probability theory and signals and systems - English corresponding to the level of English in Swedish upper secondary education (English 6/B).
+- Bachelor's degree with a major in an engineering subject.
+The Bachelor's degree (equivalent to a Swedish Kandidatexamen) shall be from an internationally recognised university. - 30 ECTS credits in mathematics/applied mathematics and/or application of mathematics relevant for the programme. - English corresponding to the level of English in Swedish upper secondary education (English 6/B).
 This is normally attested by means of an internationally recognised test.